Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 ### Summary

-In this tutorial you learned the following:
+In this tutorial, you learned the following:

-* How to compile PLIO and PL Kernels using `v++ -c`.
+* How to compile PLIO and PL Kernels using `v++ -c`
-* How to link the `libadf.a`, PLIO, and PL kernels to the `xilinx_vek280_base_202520_1` platform.
+* How to link the `libadf.a`, PLIO, and PL kernels to the `xilinx_vek280_base_202520_1` platform
-* How to use Vitis Analyzer to explore the various reports generated from compilation and emulation/simulation.
+* How to use Vitis Analyzer to explore the various reports generated from compilation and emulation/simulation
-* How to package your host code, and the generated `xclbin` and `libadf.a` into an SD card directory.
+* How to package your host code, and the generated `xclbin` and `libadf.a` into an SD card directory
-* How to execute the design for hardware emulation.
+* How to execute the design for hardware emulation
-* How to execute the design on the board.
+* How to execute the design on the board

 To read more about the use of Vitis in the AI Engine flow see: [UG1076: AI Engine Tools and Flows User Guide: Integrating the Application Using the Vitis Tool Flow](https://docs.amd.com/access/sources/dita/map?isLatest=true&ft:locale=en-US&url=ug1076-ai-engine-environment).

 #### Support

-GitHub issues will be used for tracking requests and bugs.
+GitHub issues are used for tracking requests and bugs.
 For questions go to [support.xilinx.com](https://support.xilinx.com/).

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc.</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2026 Advanced Micro Devices, Inc.</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>